Air traffic control: Ground control

 Ground control (sometimes known as ground movement control, GMC) is responsible for the airport movement areas.

 Some busier airports have surface movement radar (SMR).

 Air control or local control

 Air control (known to pilots as tower or tower control) is responsible for the active runway surfaces.

 Flight data and clearance delivery

 Clearance delivery is the position that issues route clearances to aircraft, typically before they commence taxiing.
 These clearances contain details of the route that the aircraft is expected to fly after departure.

 Analogous use

 In the field of supply chain management, the concept of a "supply chain control tower" reflects the "end-to-end visibility" provided by an air traffic control tower.
 Ashutoch Gupta, writing for Gartner, observes that a supply chain control tower can be established "by combining people, process, data, organization and technology to improve visibility, control and decision making".

+Airports without a control tower (mandatory frequency airport)

+An airport with a mandatory frequency (MF), mandatory traffic advisory frequency (MTAF), mandatory broadcast zone (MBZ) or air ground communications service (AGCS) is an airport which does not have a control tower but still requires arriving and departing aircraft to communicate with other aircraft or a radio operator on a published frequency.

+Mandatory frequency airports are rare in the United States, one example being Ketchikan International Airport, but they are common in other countries such as Canada, Australia, the United Kingdom and Norway; often, an MF or MTAF airport is one with scheduled passenger service but insufficient traffic to support a control tower.

+If there is a flight service specialist monitoring the frequency, the specialist will give pilots advisories about traffic, weather, and surface conditions, and may relay IFR clearances from en route controllers, but do not give clearances.
+In the United Kingdom, weather and traffic information can be provided by radio stations named Air Ground Communications Services (AGCS).
+These similarly inform pilots who are then responsible for decisions made.

+Some examples of MF airports in Canada include Kingston/Norman Rogers Airport and Kuujjuaq Airport.